If your usually lively spider plant isn’t growing as it should then don’t worry. You’re not alone.

 1. Fertilize Sparingly

-Feed your spider plant with a balanced, water-soluble fertilizer once a month during the growing season (spring and summer), but hold off during fall and winter when the plant isn’t actively growing.
+So make sure you’re giving your spider plant a balanced fertilizer.
+Feed it once a month during the growing season (spring and summer).
+But don’t feed it as often in the fall and winter because the plant isn’t growing and so doesn’t need it.

 2. Pruning for Health